Sequential seeding in multilayer networks: Results

 The last parameter we have investigated is seed count (SC).
-In this case the results are very intuitive (Table \ref{tab:results_all_param}).
+In this case, the results are very intuitive (Table \ref{tab:results_all_param}).
 The higher number of seeds results in higher coverage for SS, SQ and SQr.
-Bigger seeding budget we have, the more effective SQ and SQr are, and allow for a higher increase in the final coverage.
+The bigger seeding budget we have, the more effective SQ and SQr are, and allow for a higher increase in the final coverage.

 For all values of SC, we can observe saved seeds, with a higher number of saved seeds for higher values of SC.
-However, this might be caused by a simple fact that the bigger budget we have at the beginning the more we can save at the end.
+However, this might be caused by the fact that the bigger budget we have at the beginning, the more we can save at the end.

 Finally, the more seeds we have the budget for, the longer lasts the spreading process.
-Because we acquire only one seed per stage, our seeding is usually much longer than the entire spreading in case of SS.
-For example for network N9, SS ended on average after 5-6 iterations regardless of SC, while just seeding process for SQ took on average 20, 50, 100 and 178 iterations for SC 0.02, 0.05, 0.1, 0.2 respectively.
-Please note that lower number of iterations than number of seeds in case of SC $=$ 0.2 is a result of process ending before seeding ended due to activation of all nodes in the network.
+Because we acquire only one seed per stage, our seeding is usually much longer than the entire spreading in the case of SS.
+For example, for network N9, SS ended on average after 5-6 iterations regardless of SC, while just seeding process for SQ took on average 20, 50, 100 and 178 iterations for SC 0.02, 0.05, 0.1, 0.2 respectively.
+Please note that the lower number of iterations than the number of seeds in the case of SC $=$ 0.2 is a result of the process ending before seeding ended due to activation of all nodes in the network.